argoproj-labs/argocd-operator/docs/install/manual.md

 NAME                                                  READY   STATUS    RESTARTS   AGE argocd-operator-controller-manager-6c449c6998-ts95w   2/2     Running   0          33s
 ```
+!!! info
+    If you see `Error: container's runAsUser breaks non-root policy`, means container wants to have admin privilege. run `oc adm policy add-scc-to-user privileged -z default -n argocd-operator-system` to enable admin on the namespace and change the following line in deployment resource: `runAsNonRoot: false`.
+This is a quick fix to make it running, this is not a suggested approach for *production*.

 ## Usage

 Once the operator is installed and running, new ArgoCD resources can be created.
 See the [usage][docs_usage]